awzuelsdorf/BizCardInterface/README.md

 `spacy download en_core_web_sm`

-Please be patient with the `pip install` command and the `spacy download` commands.
-Both can take several minutes to complete.
+Please be patient with the `pip install` command.

-To install this solution outside of a virtual environment, run these commands:

-`sudo -H pip install -r requirements.txt`

-`sudo -H spacy download en_core_web_sm`
+It can take several minutes to complete.

 ## Running the solution: